mratsim/Arch-Data-Science/README.md

 * All packages are build with -O3 -march=native if the package ignores /etc/makepkg.conf config.
 * I do not use fast-math except if it's the default upstream (example opencv).
 You might want to enable it for GCC and NVCC (Nvidia compiler), for example for Theano
-* All CUDA packages are build with CUDA 8, cuDNN 5.1 and Compute capabilities 6.1 (Pascal)
+* All CUDA packages are build with CUDA 8, cuDNN 5.1 and Compute capabilities 6.1 (Pascal).
+Update to Cuda 9 and cuDNN 7.0 will be done at a later time (Arch install is a LXC container and nvidia-driver must be in sync with its Debian host).
 * Pytorch is also build with MAGMA support.
 Magma is a linear algebra library for heterogeneous computing (CPU + GPU hybridization)
-* BLAS library is OpenBLAS except for Tensorflow (Eigen)
+* BLAS library is MKL except for Tensorflow (Eigen).
+Note: previous BLAS was OpenBLAS, some libraries may still be build against it temporarily.
 * Parallel library is OpenMP except for Tensorflow (Eigen) and OpenCV (Intel TBB, Thread Building Blocks)
 * OpenCV is further optimized with Intel IPP (Integrated Performance Primitives)
 * Nvidia libraries (CuBLAS, CuFFT, CuSPARSE ...) are used wherever possible